 Your Well-Being Is Our Priority!

 Meet the mental health professionals behind Fortitude Center in New Milford, CT.
-We are a group practice consisting of twelve amazing clinicians who have dedicated their lives in pursuit of delivering better, more compassionate mental health counseling services to those in need.
+We are a group practice consisting of 15 amazing clinicians who have dedicated their lives in pursuit of delivering better, more compassionate mental health counseling services to those in need.
 With us, you know you are in safe, dependable hands.

-Glendy Schweitzer, LADC, LPC
+Glendy Schweitzer, LADC, LPC, Founding Member

 Glendy is originally from New Mexico but was raised in the military and has lived all over the United States and Germany.
 She received her undergraduate degree and subsequent Master's Degree from Western Connecticut State University.
 She began working in the addiction field and spent 6 years in various treatment settings before she began her own practice, seeing the incredible demand to provide help and hope to those in need.
 Glendy treats people of all ages and has assembled the team at the Fortitude Center of educated and compassionate individuals who also feel the strong desire to help those who seek change, growth and positivity in their life.

-Richard Dable, LADC, LPC
+Richard Dable, LADC, LPC, Clinical Director

 Richard Dable is a native of Mukwonago, Wisconsin.
 He received his undergraduate degree in vocal performance and music therapy from Arizona State University.
 He later went on to complete his master’s degree in Community Counseling at Western Connecticut State University.
 Richard has worked in a variety of treatment settings.
 He has experience working with both adults and adolescents in a psychiatric hospital setting, and in outpatient services providing services for individuals with substance abuse and mental health co-occurring conditions.
 Prior to joining Fortitude Center, Richard worked as a Clinical Director at a local substance abuse and behavioral health agency in Connecticut.
-In addition to his clinical work, his hobbies include playing the piano, singing, gardening, cooking and walking his two German Shepherds, Cyrus and Allegra.
+In addition to his clinical work, his hobbies include playing the piano, singing, gardening, cooking and walking his two German Shepherds, Allegra and Apollo.

 Rachel Gilbert, LPC